-- 1) be compound words in which the words are joined without spaces and are capitalized within the compound. - 2) be unique within the registry. - 3) conform to ISO 646 with uppercase characters A-Z, 0-9,""; and lowercase characters a-z; - 4) Features and Information types must begin with uppercase A-Z - 5) Attributes and enumerated values must begin with lowercase a-z - Example 1 BeaconCardinal is the Camel Case identifier for the feature Beacon Cardinal. - Example 2 categoryOfLandmark is the Camel Case identifier for the attribute Category of Landmark
+- 1) Be compound words in which the words are joined without spaces and are capitalized within the compound. - 2) Be unique within the registry. - 3) Conform to UTF-8 character encoding (refer ISO/IEC 10646) with uppercase characters A-Z, 0-9,""; and lowercase characters a-z. - 4) Features and Information types must begin with uppercase A-Z. - 5) Attributes and enumerated values must begin with lowercase a-z. - Example 1 BeaconCardinal is the Camel Case identifier for the feature Beacon Cardinal - Example 2 categoryOfLandmark is the Camel Case identifier for the attribute Category of Landmark